GopikaArumugam/outpass_generator/README.md

 Place the JSON file in the appropriate directory (usually the project root or a `data/` folder) and ensure your loading script reads from it correctly.

+## 👩‍🎓 Adding Student Data

-Use the script below to insert student data (face) into the database.
+You can insert student information into the database using the script:

 ```
 python data_up.py
 ```
 ---

 ## 📌 Notes